top of page

 Next Morning

-Kiekkaaste, Nieuw Statenzijl, province Groningen
+Kiekkaaste, hamlet of Nieuw Statenzijl, province Groningen

 An old local legend about how the Dollart Bight came into existence is the following: